isabella232/limitless-flows-blueprint/blueprint/index.md

 To prepare for entering the loop, the flow attaches the Limitless Message ID to the Conversation - This is used to signify that a conversation is ‘with Limitless’, and this association is removed later in the flow when the Limitless portion of the conversation is over.

-#### **The loop**
+#### The loop
-The loop picks up and sends Expert dialogues and monitors the message's status within SmartCrowd so appropriate actions can be taken within the conversation.
+The loop picks up and sends expert dialogues and monitors the message's status within SmartCrowd so appropriate actions can be taken within the conversation.

 If the expert presents a dialogue, then the Wait block is executed.
 This Wait keeps the loop from “running away” and reaching the LoopMax count too quickly.
 A smaller value in the WaitSeconds flow variable can make the whole experience more responsive.
 However, too small of a WaitSeconds value will cause the entire loop to complete too soon.
 Again, please consult with the Limitless team before altering these default values.

-##### **Monitoring Limitless**
+##### Monitoring Limitless
-This part of the Loop monitors a Limitless Event queue for Expert dialogues and Limitless status events that need to trigger specific actions in the conversation.
+This part of the Loop monitors a Limitless Event queue for expert dialogues and Limitless status events that need to trigger specific actions in the conversation.
 This part of the Loop starts with retrieving the events from the queue via the ‘Limitless Get Full Event Prod’ Data Action.
 The subsequent Event Type block then evaluates the following cases:

-- ***Case 1*** - An Expert dialogue event is detected via the Limitless update type = ‘dlg’.
-The Expert dialogue is sent to the customer via a Send Response block
+- ***Case 1*** - An expert dialogue event is detected via the Limitless update type = ‘dlg’.
+The expert dialogue is sent to the customer via a Send Response block

 ![Expert dialogue sent to ucstomer via Send Response block](images/028.png "Expert dialogue sent to ucstomer via Send Response block")